karankv26/karankv26/README.md

-### Hi there, I'm Karan K V 👋
+### Hi there! 👋

-## I'm Karan K V,a passionate self-taught frontEnd web developer and a budding Engineer from India.
+## I'm Karan K V, a passionate self-taught frontEnd web developer and a budding Engineer from India.

 - 🌱 I’m currently learning EchoAR and more JavaScript 🤣
 - 👯 I’m looking to collaborate with other web developers.